Ikhshidid dynasty: Ikhshidid rulers

+Family tree

 Military

 Like the Fatimids after them, the Ikhshidids made use of Black slave troops.
 The practice began with the Tulunids in 870 AD, where the Africans were used as infantrymen, and continued by the Ikhshidids due to financial reasons, as they were cheaper than Turkic military slaves which were used as cavalry.

 Coinage

 Only gold coins are common, with coppers being extremely rare.
 Dinars were mainly struck at Misr (Fustat) and Filastin (al-Ramla), and dirhams were usually struck at Filastin, and less often at Tabariya, Dimashq, and Hims.
 Other mints for dirhams are quite rare.
 Dinars from Misr are often well struck, while the Filastin dinars are more crude.
 Dirhams are usually crudely struck and often are illegible on half of the coin.